 Remember Your Roots

 Your story is not mine, and vice versa.
 We all have our own origins.
-When we remember where we started, we are reminded of how far we’ve come and how far we want to go.
+Remembering where we started reminds us of how far we have come and how far we still want to go.
 If you’re not a superhuman, then you’ve likely made many mistakes and learned a few lessons along the way.

 I think that paying respect to our beginnings can keep us humble and grounded.
 After all, life can change in an instant.
 It’s important to keep in mind that we have and can move forward, especially when we need to start over again.